 How to Analyze XPS Data: A Beginner’s Guide

 If you’ve ever sent a sample in for surface analysis, there’s a good chance that you’re already familiar with x-ray photoelectron spectroscopy (XPS).
-XPS analysis is a widely used surface analysis technique, with applications across numerous industries.
-Also referred to as electron spectroscopy for chemical analysis (ESCA), XPS is suitable for a broad range of […]
+XPS is a surface analysis technique with multiple applications, and is widely used across numerous industries.
+Also referred to as electron spectroscopy for chemical analysis (ESCA), XPS analysis is suitable for a […]

 The Advantages and Disadvantages of X-Ray Photoelectron Spectroscopy (XPS/ESCA)